 If you do not see the answer to your query, please contact admissions for further assistance.

 There are many differences between ACCHS and other schools.
 We are the Academy of “Chinese Culture.”
 No other institution boasts cultural overtones.
-ACCHS is the third oldest school in the country, founded on principles which originate from China, that culture is strongly emphasized in the TCM curriculum.
+ACCHS is the third oldest school of Traditional Chinese Medicine in the United States, founded on principles which originate from China, that culture is strongly emphasized in the TCM curriculum.
 First and foremost, we are focused on cultivating your ability to graduate from the Masters program, which is the entry level for licensure.
 Moreover, you will not learn acupuncture modalities that stray from the authenticity of TCM.
 You will never hear us refer to this medical field as “Oriental Medicine” or “OM.”
 We focus on TCM modalities, yin and yang, the five elements, and cultural aspects that relate to the history of China – TCM.
 If you seek to integrate Japanese, Korean, and/or other Asian acupuncture modalities, you will not find them at an academy of Chinese culture.

 We get this question often.
 Of course, the classroom experience is subjective and will vary from student to student.
 If you are accepted to the MSTCM program, you will be placed in a cohort with approximately 20-30 students.
 We strongly suggest that you download the latest class schedules and arrange a time to sit in on a class.
 We strongly encourage you to experience a class for yourself, without obligations.
 Then, you will have an understanding of the TCM/ACCHS classroom environs.